AviatrixSystems/terraform-provider-aviatrix/docs/data-sources/aviatrix_transit_gateway.md

 * `eip` - The EIP address of the Transit Gateway.
 * `ha_eip` - The EIP address of the HA Transit Gateway.

+The following argument is deprecated:

+* `tag_list` - Instance tag of cloud provider.